4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Secret Beach Mirissa

-Turns out secret beach Mirissa is a not-so-secret beach as there are numerous signposts to this small and hidden beach.
+It turns out that secret beach Mirissa is a not-so-secret beach, as there are numerous signposts to this small and hidden beach.

 Sri Lanka itinerary | 4 week travel guide

-It’s not exactly the easiest place to reach by foot but all the tuk-tuk drivers will know where to drop you off.
+It’s not the easiest place to reach by foot, but all the tuk-tuk drivers will know where to drop you off.

 The secret beach has a small lagoon area that’s sheltered by rocks.
 It’s a lovely scenic spot for swimming and snorkelling.

-You’ll see lots of little fishes swimming in and around the rocks, as the waves crash over.
+As the waves crash over, you’ll see lots of little fishes swimming in and around the rocks.

 Sri Lanka itinerary | 4 week travel guide